What is usage-based insurance?

 Insurers use the data they collect from the wireless device to help determine your customized insurance premium.
 To come up with how much you’ll pay in premiums, your insurer may combine the data with traditional factors typically used by the auto insurance industry.

-If you drive shorter distances at slower speeds in the daytime, for example, you’ll probably be charged less than someone who drives longer distances at night and rapidly accelerates when taking hard corners.
-UBI associates costs with individual and current driving behaviors, which may help you break away from traditional auto insurance factors that influence how much you'll pay in premiums.
+For example, if you drive short distances at low speeds during the day, you’ll probably be charged less than someone who drives longer distances at night and rapidly accelerates or takes hard corners.
+Usage-based insurance associates costs with individual driving behaviors, which may help you break away from traditional auto insurance factors that influence how much you'll pay in premiums.

 The downside of usage-based insurance